ellakoa/postcard-poem/content/posts/a-bridge-to-elsewhere.md

 author: Caroline Whitehouse
 date: 2023-07-23T07:00:25.300Z
 ---
-There are many grand bridges out there, beautiful and functional, then there are those bridges that are hidden and dreamy.
-I have a fancy these bridges can transport you elsewhere, just gaze with your mind's eye and find yourself wherever or whenever you want.
+There are many bridges on the broads, some old and beautiful, some modern and functional, then there are those bridges that are hidden and dreamy.
+I have a fancy these bridges can transport you 'elsewhere' just gaze with your mind's eye and find yourself wherever or whenever you want.
 Happy dreaming.